-- 1. Complete the registration form on page 30. - 2.
+- 1. Complete the registration form at the end of this document. - 2.
 If you pay by check or money order, make it payable to "University of Dayton."
 If you pay by credit card, complete the method of payment information and include your signature. - 3.
 Any registrations received before the first date of mail registration will be held for processing on after May 13th. - 4.
 Mail to: